The Phase Transition: a handful of bones

 In life, we all want to do the best that we can.
 Many of us have quite high aspirations.
 But look around you.
 This is not the best we can do.
 A shift in perspective is needed and there is ample evidence that it is slowly percolating up from below.

 The shift is more of an organic result of better coordination.
 An empowerment.
-This is called a phase transition in neurophysics and is the result of a new level of metastability, the organic integration of multiple systems.
+This is called a phase transition in neurophysics and is the result of a new level of metastability, the organic functional integration of multiple systems.
 For us, it is biopsychosocial and environmental.
-I And it starts with the coordination dynamics of the human body itself.
+It starts with the coordination dynamics of the human body itself.
+Our coordination dynamics are natural and instinctual, but the science of the anatomy isn’t.
+Three bones theory describes this simple anatomy.
+It must be simple because children and animals do it without training or language.

 This is a choice you can make–whether to know yourself or not.
 Biomechanical Enlightenment is simple and natural and is based on very simple anatomy.
 It is not a mental phenomenon.
 It has but does not require an intellectual superstructure.
 It is constituted by the perceptions and actions of your body.
 The point is whether they are meaningful to you or not.